What I do

-The services on offer, and the architecture patterns underneath them — from physical builds to private AI, with one identity surface and central logging tying it together.
+Three pillars — Managed IT & Security, Private AI, and Websites & Infrastructure — and the architecture patterns underneath them, with one identity surface and central logging tying it together.

 Services